Gnurro/FinetuneReFormatter/README.md

 Selecting a .txt plaintext file opens it in SourceInspector mode, which is intended to help with spotting some common formatting issues in finetune data texts:
 - badly positioned newline characters
-  - two different modes with different restrictiveness:
+  - three different modes with different restrictiveness:
     - LineEnd mode checks for lines ending in anything but a small set of 'sentence-ending' characters
     - InLine mode checks for lines that contain no 'sentence-ending' characters
     - NoDoubles mode checks for empty lines, iE double newlines